S-Bunga/Onramp_Music_Application_project/README.md

-To sart music application
+**Onramp Music Application Project**

-on command prompt cd set path
+This application is a Music Application that allows users save, search, and play a list of songs and podcasts.

-to open music app type npm start
+**To start the application**

-Runs the app in the development mode.\
+To start the application, one needs to set the path on the command prompt to project directory and issue the command: npm start

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser
+The application will run on your default browser @ http://localhost:3000

-Music application screenshots with play and pause buttons
+**Music application screenshots with play and pause buttons**

 ![image](https://user-images.githubusercontent.com/49541860/167302601-bd983a2f-60a3-45b1-8d54-bdf22a1c7922.png)

-Below is the screenshot when user clicks to play music
+**Below is the screenshot when user clicks to play music**

 ![image](https://user-images.githubusercontent.com/49541860/167302804-4c807b14-0c75-448a-a55c-5030006efe3f.png)